Using Your Legal Plan

 Ensure your child understands the financial responsibility of being on their own.
 That means budgeting, saving and planning to ensure money is being spent wisely.
 Help your child set up their first budget using this guidebook that provides the basics of tracking expenses and making adjustments each month.

-One of the initial discoveries your student might make once they turn 18 is the power of plastic.
-Credit cards can be convenient and serve as a safety net in an emergency, such as paying for an unexpected car repair.
+One of the initial discoveries your student might make once they turn 18 is the power of credit cards.
+They can be convenient and serve as a safety net in an emergency, such as paying for an unexpected car repair.
 Plus, most companies offer customers fraudulent purchase protection in case the card is lost or stolen.
 And if used correctly — spending only what you can afford, paying off your statement balance every month, for example — credit cards can help build a good credit history and maintain solid spending habits.

 On the other hand, credit cards can be too easy to use on impulse.
 Teach your child how quickly credit card interest can pile up and inflate the original cost of what was bought.
 Carefully review the terms of credit card offers and contracts.
 Encourage a monthly review of what’s been charged and how that compares to the budget you’ve helped them set.